 Madeira cake will work.
 She liked pound cake and they’re not too dissimilar.
 He double-checked the menu.
 Nothing with plums or marzipan, unfortunately.

 ‘Sure.’
 She shuffled her feet.
 ‘Anything to drink?’

 ‘Not for me, thanks.’
 Harry put the menu down.
 ‘Do you have any cake with plums in it?’

 She blinked, then shook her head.
 ‘Not today.
 The special’s carrot cake.’

 ‘No worries.’
 He flashed her a bright smile.
-‘That’ll do for me, then.’
+‘The madeira cake will do for me, then.’

 And now to have my face melted off.
 Harry pulled the acorn from under his clothes.
 ‘Azure.’

 Fleur’s pitch-black eyes glared from the polished surface.
 ‘Bonjour, mon Cœur.
 I read a very interesting article this morning before I apparated to Gringotts.
-The atrium of your ministry looked like a warzone in the photo… How would you like to die?’
+The atrium of your ministry looked like a warzone in the photo… Comment voulez-vous mourir?’

 Harry grimaced.
-‘I’m just down the road at the café with the blue umbrellas, so you can come and set fire to me now, if you like.’
+‘I’m just down the road at that café with the blue umbrellas you told me about, so you can come and set fire to me now, if you like.’

 ‘Your cake.’
 The freckled witch slid a plate of madeira cake in front of him.